-After mastering airbrush techniques as a commercial artist, digital technology was a natural fit for my abstract work.
+After mastering airbrush techniques as an artist, digital technology was a natural fit for my abstract work.

 Art has continuously expanded my view of the world, and digital art is the new frontier for me.

 Growing up in a small manufacturing town in northern Illinois with hard-working parents provided a stable life for me.
 My dad worked at a steel mill, and my mother worked in different factories in the area.
 We lived out in the country and my younger brother and I rode the school bus into town every day.